Omarov3000/niga/libs/orm/src/sync/synced.md

 @libs/orm/src/sync/synced-db.test.ts you need to remove // authorId is binary data, just verify it exists and properly verify that it is

-migrateDb in orm
-.clear in synced-db
-RemoteDbClient + RemoteDbServer
 getLatestMutation should be blocking. we should proxy read / write queries to remote db before local db syncs (if there is network) and queue write mutations for local integrate synced-db with orm-browser-driver-fe derived tables